Tenterden - Northiam - Bodiam

 Image: Robin Coombes

-Due to the scope and complexity of the remaining restoration tasks – from structural and engineering matters to internal fixtures, fittings and livery - the budget needed to complete W20 and enable ongoing conservation stands at £60,000.
+Due to the scope and complexity of the restoration tasks – from structural and engineering matters to internal fixtures, fittings and livery - the budget needed to complete W20W and enable ongoing conservation was estimated at £60,000.

+Whilst the core funding has now been secured, we are looking to ringfence ongoing and further donations to ensure the future conservation needs of W20W.
 Any amount will be welcome, but to fulfil the spirit of the appeal’s title, the K&ESR is encouraging giving in one of three ways:

 • one-off donations of £20